joakimmj/ml_course/README.md

 ### 2. Sentiment analysis of movie reviews
 This task focus an analyzing if a movie review is positive or negative.
 The data set includes multiple columns.
 For a simple binary classifier we can use the positive/negative label, or if one wants, one can use the rating for some more specific classification.
 Either a multi-class classification or just to weight features depending on rating.

+For this task you will be implementing the methods in `sentiment_analysis.py`.

 __Data set__: